Kentico

-Kentico is a proprietary content management system (CMS) developed by Kentico Software, based in Brno, Czech Republic.
+Kentico is a proprietary content management system and software company based in Brno, Czech Republic.

 History

-Kentico Software was founded in 2004 by Petr Palas, who wanted to create an affordable .NET-based content management system (CMS).
-Its first customer was Gibson Musical Instruments company (and its associated website gibson.com), six months later.
-Other companies were not interested at the time, citing high levels of competition in the web hosting space.
+Kentico Software was founded in 2004 by Petr Palas to develop a .NET-based content management system.
+The company’s first customer was Gibson Musical Instruments, which adopted the platform in 2005.

-In 2008, Kentico opened its first international office in the United States.
+In 2008, Kentico established its first international office in the United States.

-Kentico was included in Deloitte's 2009 Technology Fast 50 Central Europe list of companies based on revenue growth.
+Kentico appeared in Deloitte’s 2009 Technology Fast 50 Central Europe ranking, which lists companies based on revenue growth.

-Kentico opened an office in Berkshire, United Kingdom in April 2011.
-The following year, Kentico opened an office in Australia to cover the Asia-Pacific region.
-Then in 2015, Kentico expanded into the Benelux region through a new office in Amsterdam, Netherlands.
+Kentico opened offices in the United Kingdom in 2011 and Australia in 2012, followed by an office in the Netherlands in 2015.

-In 2016, Kentico created a new product for headless content management systems called Kentico Cloud, which was renamed Kontent by Kentico in 2020.
-Kentico reported a revenue of CZK 412 million with a profit of 22 million in 2016.
+In 2016, Kentico introduced Kentico Cloud, a headless content management product, later renamed Kontent by Kentico in 2020.

-Kentico partnered with Ucommerce in 2017, a .NET e-commerce platform, integrating its features into Kentico 11.
+In 2017, Kentico integrated the Ucommerce e-commerce platform into Kentico 11 following a partnership agreement.

-Kentico expanded into Turkey in 2018.
-In the same year, Kentico reported a revenue of CZK 473 million with a profit exceeding CZK 85 million.
+In 2018, Kentico expanded into additional international markets, including Turkey.
+That year, the company reported revenue of CZK 473 million.

-In 2022, the London-based Expedition Growth Capital fund invested CZK 1.5 billion in the company.
+In 2022, Kentico received investment from Expedition Growth Capital.

 Following the investment, Kentico CMS and Kontent by Kentico were separated into independent companies.
-Kentico Software continued to maintain Kentico CMS under a new name Kentico Xperience, and Kontent by Kentico was rebranded to Kontent.ai.
+Kentico Software continued development of its CMS product under the name Kentico Xperience, while Kontent by Kentico was rebranded as Kontent.ai.

-Following a rewrite in 2023, the platform was rebranded as Xperience by Kentico.
-The new version supported multiple channels (including websites and email).
+In 2023, the platform was rebranded as Xperience by Kentico.

-As of 2024, Kentico reported more than 90,000 websites using its software and a global network of 500 partner agencies.
+In late 2025, Kentico introduced AIRA, a set of AI tools within Xperience by Kentico that can automate on-platform actions across content strategy, user journey analysis, and content creation.
+In 2026, Kentico expanded AIRA with the addition of the AIRA Agentic Marketing Suite, including agents that can automate content optimization for SEO and AI search tools.

 Leadership

-Petr Palas was the company's CEO from its founding in 2004 until 2022.
-Dominik Pinter was appointed CEO of Kentico Software in July 2022.
+Petr Palas served as chief executive officer from 2004 until 2022.
+Dominik Pinter was appointed CEO in 2022.

 Technology

-Kentico is built on ASP.NET Core and uses Microsoft SQL Server for database storage.
-The admin site is built as a single-page application (SPA) using ReactJS.
-The platform can be hosted on-premises or through cloud providers such as Microsoft Azure.
+Kentico is built on ASP.NET Core and uses Microsoft SQL Server for data storage.
+The administration interface is implemented as a single-page application using React.
+The platform can be deployed on-premises or via cloud providers such as Microsoft Azure.

-Community

-Starting in 2009, Kentico has held an annual, "Site of the Year" competition to recognize websites built on its platform.

-Since 2010, Kentico has hosted an annual partner conference called Kentico Connection.
-The conference has taken place in locations across North America, Europe, and Asia-Pacific and focuses on market trends, product roadmap discussions, licensing, and partner program changes.

-The company launched rewards programs for professionals and community members in 2010 and 2025.
-Kentico employees are not eligible for the awards.